Gannocks Castle

 Gannocks Castle is located in the village of Tempsford, in the county of Bedfordshire, England.
 It is located 6 miles east of Great Barford Castle and 9 miles east of Bedford Castle.

 History

 Though called a castle, it was in truth a motte and bailey fortified manor house with a manorial complex, built by the Normans in the late 12th, or early 13th, century.
 It was built as a rectangular ward, enclosed by a moat, with a rampart.
 The small motte, located in the north-east section of the ward, is believed to have been the site of a beacon or timber tower.

 There is belief that the castle was built on the site of a 10th-century Danish Viking fort.
-This belief is because the Danish Vikings, who had landed in East Anglia in 865, participated in a battle at Tempsford in 921, on the possible location upon which Gannocks castle was later built, although this is conjectural.
+This belief is because the Danish Vikings, who had landed in East Anglia in 865, participated in a battle at Tempsford in 921, on the possible location where Gannocks castle was later built, although this is conjectural.